‘We were traumatized’: Viral TikTok shows hotel’s unsanitary conditions - NewsBreak

 MYRTLE BEACH, S.C. ( WBTW ) — A TikTok showing the moldy conditions inside a South Carolina resort now has more than 6 million views and nearly 35,000 comments.

 The poster, Kelly Bruce, is from Durham, North Carolina.
-She saved up to take her lifelong friends on a girls’ trip to the Sea Mist Resort in Myrtle Beach.34-year-old man shot multiple times in Vancouver
+She saved up to take her lifelong friends on a girls’ trip to the Sea Mist Resort in Myrtle Beach.

 “This was my gift to my friends, like it was horrible,” Bruce said.
 “The conditions there were just horrible.
 We were traumatized because we’ve never seen anything like that in our lives.”